Deputy headteacher (primary): performance objectives

 Make sure objectives are SMART

-Performance objectives should be specific, measurable, achievable, realistic and time-bound (SMART).
+Performance objectives should be specific, measurable, achievable, relevant and time-bound (SMART).

-For each objective and the relevant success criteria, specify the appropriate timescale for your deputy headteacher's context.
-Consider how the criteria will fit into your school year.
+For each objective and the relevant success criteria, specify an appropriate timescale and consider how the criteria will fit into your school year.

 Keep the headteacher's role in mind

-A deputy headteacher's objectives are often similar to a headteacher's, as the head often delegates some responsibilities.
+A deputy headteacher's objectives are often similar to a headteacher's, as the head usually delegates some responsibilities.

 See examples of performance objectives for primary headteachers.